mgeier/quaternion-nursery/README.md

 way to the Riemannian setting.
-Although tangency between curves is well-defined, the notion of an osculating plane relies inherently on the manifold being embedded in some larger ambient Euchdean space, and in general there exist several differnt ways to do this.
+Although tangency between curves is well-defined, the notion of an osculating plane relies inherently on the manifold being embedded in some larger ambient Euclidean space, and in general there exist several differnt ways to do this.
 It is also more desirable to define a Bezier curve in terms of the intrinsic geometry of the manifold, rather than the underlying space in which it lies.
 For Rieman-